ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 With this 95% more of code, it can translate tens of instructions, global variable, control flow statement and function call.
 Now the cpu0 backend is not just a toy.
-It can translate the C++ OOP language into Cpu0 instructions without much effort.
+It can translate some of the C++ OOP language into Cpu0 instructions without much effort in backend.
 Because the most complex things in language, such as C++ syntex, is handled by front end.
-LLVM is an real structure following the compiler theory, any backend of LLVM can benefit from this structure.
+LLVM is a real structure following the compiler theory, any backend of LLVM can benefit from this structure.
-A couple of thousands lines of code make OOP language translated into your backend.
-And your backend will grow up automatically through the front end support languages more and more.
+The best part of 3 tiers compiler structure is the backend will grow up automatically through the front end support languages more and more if the front end has not add any new IR for a new language.

 .. [#] http://jonathan2251.github.io/lbd/ctrlflow.html#risc-cpu-knowledge